-The work of artist and stage director Théo Mercier forms a critical inquiry at the intersection of anthropology, ethnography, geopolitics and tourism.
-Between choreographed performance works and the exploration of diverse materials, he is both a creator and a collector, involved in a rich dialogue of contradictions.
+The work of Artist and Stage Director Théo Mercier forms a critical inquiry at the intersection of anthropology, ethnography, geopolitics and tourism.
+Between choreographed performance works and the exploration of diverse materials, he is both a creator and a collector, involved in a rich dialogue between past, present and future, between animate and inanimate, truth and lies, artisanal and industrial, sacred and profane, real and imaginary.

-Théo Mercier is reviewing the history of mankind and its productions and constantly plays with the confusion, even the loss, of the artist's presence in the creation of a work (a game that also appears in his performance piece Radio Vinci Park).
+Théo Mercier constantly plays with the confusion, even the loss, of the artist's presence in the creation of a work, a game that also appears in his performance piece Radio Vinci Park.
+At Nanterre-Amandiers, he presented two theater plays : La Fille du collectionneur (2017) and Affordable Solution for Better Living (2018).

 Steven Michel (France, 1986) studied mime and circus from an early age, and dance and percussion as a teenager, before settling in Brussels in 2006 for his training at P.A.R.T.S. dance school.